-TECHNICAL ASSISTANCE CODE TTP M2-1: Late vehicle preventive maintenance
+TECHNICAL ASSISTANCE CODE TTP M2-1: Vehicle preventive maintenance records

-SUGGESTED TECHNICAL ASSISTANCE 1: Assist the TTP recipient in developing a procedure for completing preventive maintenance inspections on time.
+SUGGESTED TECHNICAL ASSISTANCE : Assist the TTP recipient in developing a procedure for completing preventive maintenance inspections on time.

 The TTP recipient needs technical assistance if examination and analysis of facility and/or equipment preventive maintenance records show that the recipient is not performing on time preventive maintenance in accordance with its program at least 80 percent of the time.